espocrm/documentation/docs/administration/jobs.md

 #### Jobs Max Portion

-It's may be reasonable to increase the *Jobs Max Portion* parameter with increase of the number your internal users.
+It's may be reasonable to increase the **Jobs Max Portion** parameter when the number of users in your CRM is increased.
 It defines the max number of jobs that can be processed in a single cron or daemon run.
 By default, it's set to *15*.

 ## Running specific job manually in CLI